gonzaloebiz/wardenscripts/README.md

 ## Pre use

-- Warden will use you .composer/auth.json so put your marketplace credential
+- Warden will use you .composer/auth.json so put your marketplace credentials
 - the warden container must be running, so run **warden svc up**

 ## Create a new magento2 container